Possibility to disentangle anisotropic flow, flow fluctuation, and nonflow assuming Gaussian fluctuations: Toy-Model Simulations

 We use the Q-vector method~\cite{Bilandzic_directcalc} to calculate the two-, four-, and six-particle azimuthal moments from the simulated events.
 The calculated moments are listed in Table~\ref{tab}.
 Also listed are the calculated $\vv{2}$, $\vv{4}$, and $\vv{6}$ values for comparison.

 Using Eqs.~(\ref{eq:v2g}), (\ref{eq:v4g}), and (\ref{eq:v6g}), we can solve for flow, flow fluctuation, and nonflow.
 We can either do it numerically, or use the $\chi^2$ minimization method.
 In order to obtain the proper errors on the solutions, we use the latter.
 We treat the statistical errors on the moments as independent.
 We compute the normalized $\chi^2$, the quadratic sum of the differences between the left and right sides of Eqs.~(\ref{eq:v2g}), (\ref{eq:v4g}), and (\ref{eq:v6g}).
 We minimize the $\chi^2$ to obtain the solutions of $\mn{v}$, $\sigma$, and $\delta$; the minimum $\chi^2$ should in principle be zero as is the case in our solutions.
 The solutions are tabulated in Table~\ref{tab}.
 As seen from the table, the resolved flow, flow fluctuation, and nonflow compare well to the inputs.
-We found, when the flow fluctuations are small, $\sigma^2/\mn{v}^2\ll1$, that the errors on $\mn{v}$ and $\sigma$ are strongly correlated with each other, and the error on $\delta$ is strongly anti-correlated.
-On the other hand, when the flow fluctuations are large, the errors on $\mn{v}$, $\sigma$, and $\delta$ are mostly independent.
+We found, when the flow fluctuations are small, $\sigma^2/\mn{v}^2\ll1$, that the fitted $\mn{v}$ and $\sigma$ are strongly correlated with each other, and the fitted $\delta$ is strongly anti-correlated.
+On the other hand, when the flow fluctuations are large, the covariances of the error matrix nearly vanish and the fitted $\mn{v}$, $\sigma$, and $\delta$ are mostly independent.

 We simulated $10^7$ events for each case.
 As seen, the errors on $\sigma$ and $\delta$ are the largest for Case (i).
 This is because of the smaller $\sigma^2/v^2$ in this case.
 As mentioned earlier, small $\sigma^2/v^2$ makes the four- and six-particle moments not much different.
 This results in a correlated errors on $v^2$ and $\sigma^2$ that are not well controlled and may become large.
 This in turn gives a large error on $\delta$.